Dr Carlye Tsui BBS MBE JP

 Head of Corporate and Community Sustainability, WWF-Hong Kong

-Karen Ho is the Head of Corporate and Community Sustainability for WWF-Hong Kong.
-She works with stakeholders across public and private sectors as well as civil society to make Hong Kong a sustainable city, including advocacy on net-zero circular economy and science-based target setting, tackling climate and energy issues, mainstreaming sustainability best practices, foster low-carbon business transformation through Low Carbon Manufacturing Programme (LCMP), Low-carbon Office Operation Programme (LOOP) and Making Zero Impact Fashionable project, and promoting nature-based solutions.
+Karen is the Head of Corporate and Community Sustainability for WWF-Hong Kong.
+She works with stakeholders across public and private sectors as well as civil society to make Hong Kong a sustainable city; explores collaboration opportunities to support community-based environmental protection projects and sustainable development goals (SDGs); promotes best practices of science-based target initiative (SBTi), measurement, reporting and verification (MRV), environmental, social and governance (ESG) disclosure, low-carbon transformation, nature-based solutions (NbS) and net-zero circular economy.
+Under her leadership, the Low Carbon Manufacturing Programme (LCMP) and LOOP PLUS have helped hundreds of companies establish their baseline, take actions and improve climate /ESG performance.
 An accomplished senior executive, Karen held senior management positions in several Fortune 500 companies prior to joining WWF.

 Dr Lawrence Wong